Linaro/lava/doc/v2/debian.rst

 This is intended to be passed directly to a package installer like ``apt-get`` together with the other required commands and options.

-The caller determines the ``suite``, so to use with stretch-backports, the ``-t stretch-backports`` option would also be added to the other ``apt-get`` commands before appending the list of packages.
+The caller determines the ``suite``, so to use with buster-backports, the ``-t buster-backports`` option would also be added to the other ``apt-get`` commands before appending the list of packages.

 (Line breaks are added for readability only):

 .. code-block:: none

-    $ ./share/requires.py --package lava-server --distribution debian --suite stretch --names python3-django python3-yaml python3-docutils \
+    $ ./share/requires.py --package lava-server --distribution debian --suite buster --names python3-django python3-yaml python3-docutils \
     python3-jinja2 python3-psycopg2 python3-tz python3-zmq python3-requests \
     python3-simplejson python3-voluptuous